Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Numerical Methods

 We search for statistical differences in the large-scale morphological components using cosmological $N$-body simulations performed with the state-of-the-art code \scshape{arepo} \normalfont described by \cite{Arepo_2010} and \cite{Weinberger_2020}.
 Gravitational forces are computed using a TreePM method \citep{Bagla_2002} which accelerates long-range force calculations by performing them on a particle mesh and short-range ones by hierarchical organisation using a tree-like multipole expansion scheme.

 FDM simulations are significantly more challenging than CDM simulations as in the densest regions the wavelike matter oscillations can attain high frequencies $\omega \propto m^{-1}\lambda_{\text{dB}}^{-2}$, requiring very fine temporal resolution even for moderate spatial resolution.
-The simulations we post-process in this work have been described in \cite{Dome_2022}.
+To bypass the challenges of FDM simulations, here we employ FDM-like modeling described in \cite{Dome_2022}.
 In short, we impose a cutoff in the primordial power spectrum similar to \cite{Ni_2019}.
 This cutoff serves as a proxy for axions generated via vacuum realignment assuming gravitational interactions do not re-thermalise axions.

 In \cite{Dome_2022}, this proxy for FDM has been termed classical FDM (cFDM).
-For scales corresponding to wavenumbers $k \sim 0.16 - 80 \ h \, \text{Mpc}^{-1}$, which we explore here, the dynamical manifestation of FDM - the \textit{quantum pressure} \citep[fluid formulation,][]{Madelung_1927} - has only small impact on the growth of DM fluctuations \citep[see e.g.][]{Corasaniti_2017}.
+For scales corresponding to wavenumbers $k \sim 0.16 - 80 \ h \, \text{Mpc}^{-1}$, which we explore here, the dynamical manifestation of FDM - the \textit{quantum pressure} \citep[fluid formulation,][]{Madelung_1927} - has only small impact on the growth of DM fluctuations.
+Specifically, the absolute fractional difference between growth rates in FDM vs cFDM is less than $5$\% for particle masses around $m\sim 10^{-22}$ eV and (halo) mass scales around $M \sim 4\times 10^9 \ M_{\odot}/h$ \citep[see e.g.][]{Corasaniti_2017}.
 As opposed to a superfluid, cFDM approximates FDM as a classical collisionless fluid, governed by the Vlasov-Poisson system of equations, but with FDM initial conditions.
 The exponential-like small-scale suppression in the primordial power spectrum which we will often refer to as a cutoff is modelled using the Boltzmann solver \scshape{AxionCamb}\normalfont \ \citep{Hlozek_2015}.

+$N$-body simulations offer a much cleaner platform to isolate the imprints of a cutoff in the initial power spectrum on the cosmic web, as in full hydrodynamical runs those imprints are entangled with resolution effects that are due to baryonic physics \citep[e.g.][]{Vogelsberger_2013, Chua_2019}.
+In our $N$-body suite, we use cosmological volumes with two different box side lengths, $L_{\text{box}} = 10$ and $40 \ h^{-1}$Mpc, for each of three DM resolutions, $N=256^3$, $512^3$, and $1024^3$.
+To provide a visual understanding of the performance of the NEXUS+ algorithm in detecting key features, we use the set of simulations with $L_{\text{box}} = 10 \ h^{-1}$Mpc while for the bulk of this work we have $L_{\text{box}} = 40 \ h^{-1}$Mpc.
+The latter box size better balances the competing demands of high resolution of the cosmic web and large volume (to obtain accurate statistical distributions).